salohnana2018/Generate-TV-Scripts/README.md

 This will open the iPython Notebook software in your browser.

 ### Data
-The data for this project is present within the `data` folder.
+The data for this project is present within the `data` folder in udacity instructor repository [https://github.com/udacity/deep-learning-v2-pytorch/tree/master/project-tv-script-generation/data].